Bounds for Hardness Condensation in the Query Model: Abstract

 \section{Abstract}

 For any Boolean function $f:\zone^n \to \zone$ with a complexity measure having value $k \ll n$, is it possible to restrict the function $f$ to $\Theta(k)$ variables while keeping the complexity preserved at $\Theta(k)$?
-This question, in the context of query complexity, was recently studied by G{\"{o}}{\"{o}}s, Newman, Riazanov and Sokolov (STOC 2024).
-They showed, among other results, that query complexity can not be condensed losslessly.
-They asked if complexity measures like block sensitivity or unambiguous certificate complexity can be condensed losslessly?
+Instantiation of this question for the measure of circuit complexity of the Boolean function was shown to be related to circuit lower bounds (Buresh-Oppenheim and Santhanam, 2006).
+Variants of the above question were also shown to have connections to the log-rank conjecture in communication complexity (Hrube\v{s}, 2024) and lower bounds in proof complexity (Razborov, 2016).
+In the context of communication and query complexity, this question was recently studied by G{\"{o}}{\"{o}}s, Newman, Riazanov and Sokolov (2024).
+They showed, among other results, that query complexity cannot be condensed losslessly.